Managing Apache Kafka® users

 The --permission parameter must include at least one topic-role pair, where:

 topic: Topic name.role: User’s role,producer,consumer,admin, ortopic_admin.
-Learn more about the permissions you get with each role.allow_host: (Optional) IP address the user is allowed to access the topic from.
+Learn more about the permissions granted by each role here.allow_host: (Optional) Allowed source IP address for this user.
 To specify multiple addresses, add the required number ofallow_hostoptions separated by commas.

-To find out the cluster name, get a list of clusters in the folder.
+To find out the cluster name, get the list of clusters in the folder.

 To revoke all the permissions granted to the user, use the console or delete the user.